-A staging system is a standard way for the cancer care team to describe how far a cancer has spread.
-The staging system most often used for bladder cancer is the American Joint Committee on Cancer (AJCC) TNM system, which is based on 3 key pieces of information:
+A staging system is a standard way for doctors to sum up how large a cancer is and how far it has spread.
+The system used most often to stage cancers of the pancreas is the American Joint Committee on Cancer (AJCC) TNM system, which is based on 3 key pieces of information:

-- T describes how far the main (primary) tumor has grown through the bladder wall and whether it has grown into nearby tissues.
+- T describes the size of the main (primary) tumor and whether it has grown outside the pancreas and into nearby organs.

-- N indicates any cancer spread to lymph nodes near the bladder.
-Lymph nodes are bean-sized collections of immune system cells, to which cancers often spread first.
+- N describes the spread to nearby (regional) lymph nodes, which are bean-sized collections of immune system cells to which cancers often spread first.

 Numbers or letters appear after T, N, and M to provide more details about each of these factors.
 Higher numbers mean the cancer is more advanced.

 TX: The main tumor cannot be assessed.

 Tis: Carcinoma in situ (the tumor is confined to the top layers of pancreatic duct cells).
 (Very few pancreatic tumors are found at this stage.)

 T1: The cancer has not grown outside the pancreas and is 2 centimeters (cm) (about ¾ inch) or less across.